skupperproject/refdog/terminology.md

                          +-------------+          +----------------+          +-------------+
 ~~~

+**Listeners** and **connectors** work together to route service
+connections across the network.
+Listeners provide a local connection
+endpoint, and connectors specify the processes that handle the service
+connections.

+Listeners and connectors are linked by matching **routing keys**.
+Connections to a listener with a given routing key are forwarded to
+remote connectors with the same routing key.

 In site "west", workload "frontend" needs to connect to
 `backend:8080`.
-Skupper provides a local connection **listener** for
+Skupper provides a local connection listener for that
-that host and port.
+host and port.

 In "east", "backend" is running and ready to handle requests.
 Skupper
-provides a local **connector** bound to the processes implementing
+provides a local connector associated with the processes implementing
 "backend".

-Listeners and connectors are linked by matching **routing keys**.
-Connections to a listener with routing key "backend:8080" are
-forwarded to remote connectors with the same routing key
-"backend:8080".
+When "frontend" in "west" connects to the listener, Skupper uses the
+routing key to forward the connection data to the matching connector
+in "east", which then connects to the "backend" processes.

 ~~~
 +-------------------------------+                        +--------------------------------+